SergSHV/MARTIN-mobility-reconstruction/readme.md

-The numerical results reported in Figures 3, 5, and 6 can be reproduced from the corresponding folders in `experiments/`.
+The numerical results reported in Figures 3, 5-6 can be reproduced from the corresponding folders in `experiments/`.